AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 * **Private Patient Detail**: Sensitive patient information that must be protected and not disclosed.

-* **Archived Patient**: A patient record marked inactive and removed from normal lists but kept for possible restoration.

 * **Visit Schedule**: A log of dates when a patient visited the clinic.

 * **Medicine Distribution**: Tracking which patients are prescribed or taking particular medications.